-The Hamilton County Department of Education (HCDE), a discretely presented component unit of Hamilton County, adopted a fiscal year 2020 budget of \$475,187,307 (60% of the total budget for Hamilton County).
-This cost does not include the debt service obligation attributed to the HCDE that is appropriated in the General Fund.
+The Hamilton County Department of Education (HCDE), a discretely presented component unit of Hamilton County, adopted a fiscal year 2021 budget of \$473,809,770 (59% of the total budget for Hamilton County).
+This cost does not include the debt service obligation attributed to the HCDE, that is appropriated in the General Fund and paid through the Debt Service Fund.